Mains Water Leak Detection

 Locate hidden underground water leaks, water supply pipe failures and mains water leaks using thermal imaging, tracer gas and non-destructive investigation methods.

-We investigate high water bills, water meters constantly running, external supply pipe leaks and hidden water loss between the meter and property.
+We investigate high water bills with no visible leak, water meters constantly running, external supply pipe leaks and hidden water loss between the meter and property.

 • High Water Bills